 – Electric Harmony

-For their sold-out album launch party (October 31st 2019, Brighton, UK) Buffo’s Wake organised and scored a small chamber orchestra (16 piece band including string and horn sections) in order to perform their new studio album ‘Dybbuk’ from beginning to end, featuring almost all of the musicians from the original recordings.
+For their sold-out album launch party (October 31st 2019, Brighton, UK) Buffo’s Wake organised and scored a small chamber orchestra (16 piece band including string and horn sections) in order to perform their studio album Dybbuk from beginning to end, featuring almost all of the musicians from the original recordings.
+This expanded line-up grew for later concerts, culminating with a 2024 show featuring a 36-piece band performing a collection of their music at The Old Market theatre in Brighton, featuring klezmer clarinet Maestro Merlin Shepherd, Polina Shepherds Slavic Voice Choir, Janos Kallai on the cimbalom, a 7 piece horn section and a 5 piece string section!

 ‘Twisting folk with a heavy smattering of pounding gypsy dance music’